 What are the benefits of this study?

-- The results of this study will allow us to develop a social skills group training program that helps Australian children with ASD.
+- The results of this study will allow us to develop 2 social group programs that help Australian children with ASD.

 - Children will have fun and get an opportunity to make new friends.